Spend your summer with us.

 A: Yes, anyone who is a current CMU student, at any level, can apply and live in Summer Housing.
 We would be happy to have you!

 A: Summer students moving to campus housing for the fall will be assigned a move date to move into fall assignment, based on when it is ready for occupancy.
-You will be contacted at the beginning of August regarding your move-in to your Fall 2018 assignment.
-You are not required to find alternative accommodations for the period of time between summer session 2 and Fall move-in.
+You will not have a gap in your housing.
+You will be contacted at the beginning of August regarding your move-in to your Fall 2019 assignment.
+You are not required to find alternative accommodations for the period of time between summer Session 2 and fall move-in.

 Q: I requested to live in a double space but don’t have a preferred roommate.
 Will I get my own room?